Chicloneo/Parallel-Computing/Locks/README.md

 # Testing the Bakery

-Lets test our function.
+Lets test our function in `Contador.py`.
 The counter starts at 0.
 We create 5 threads.
 Each of them will get a number.
 At the end, the counter should be five.

 ``` python